CCRI-Cyberknights/stemday_2025/challenges_solo/14_InternalPortals/README.md

-# 🌐 Challenge 14: Subdomain Sweep
+# 🌐 Challenge 14: Internal Portals

-CryptKeepers' internal infrastructure spans multiple subdomains, each hosting seemingly mundane content.
-But one of them is hiding an authentic agency flag — buried somewhere in the HTML source.
+CryptKeepers' internal infrastructure spans multiple virtual portals, each hosting seemingly mundane content.
+But one of them is hiding an authentic agency flag — buried deep within the document structure.

 ---

 ## 🧩 Your Objective

-Sweep through the HTML files from **five known subdomains** and determine which one conceals the real flag.
+Access the internal sites and determine which one conceals the real flag.

-Only **one** subdomain contains a valid flag.
-All others include clever imitations using:
+Only **one** portal contains a valid flag.
+All others include decoy flags or no flags at all.

-* Wrong prefixes
-* Reversed formats
-* Fake agency codes
-* Incorrect or malformed structures

-Inspect each `.html` file using your preferred tools.
-Look for any text string that resembles a flag — in `<p>` tags, `<pre>` blocks, comments, or debug-style output.
+You must inspect the **DOM (Document Object Model)** or **Page Source** for each site.
+Look for hidden elements or debug-style data that doesn't appear on the rendered page.

 Remember:
-**Flags may not be visible in the rendered page.**
-Sometimes the real payload is tucked inside `<pre>` blocks, nested tags, or hidden behind developer comments.
+**The real flag is hidden from plain sight.**
+It may be tucked inside hidden tags, metadata blocks, or developer-only spans that are not visible during normal browsing.

 ---